-After Big Losses, Investors Keep A Look Out For Santa Claus Rally
+After Big Losses, Investors Keep A Lookout For Santa Claus Rally

 While Santa Claus is relaxing at the North Pole after a very long day of delivering Christmas presents, there's no sign yet that his goodwill will be felt on Wall Street.